 14. Hungarian Presidential Palace

 This is the home of the Hungarian president.
-The palace is called Sándor-palota (Alexander Palace), and while it’s not terribly eye-catching compared to the surrounding buildings, you can see the changing of the guard ceremony at the top of each hour (from 9am to 5pm, excluding Sundays).
-If you’re really lucky, in the summer the palace will be open for tours, though this rarely happens.
-Admission to the changing of the guard is free.
-There is an additional fee for palace admission (when available).
+The palace is called Sándor-Palota (Alexander Palace), and while it’s not terribly eye-catching compared to the surrounding buildings, you can see the changing of the guard at the top of each hour for free (from 9am-5pm, excluding Sundays).
+Occasionally, the palace is open for tours in the summer (you’ll have to inquire in person about prices and hours as they occur infrequently).